infinum/android_dbinspector/README.md

 // OPTIONAL: A single image/screenshot/GIF descriptive of the main library function.
 You can stitch multiple images so they fit better horizontally if there are more things to show. //

-Provides a simple way to view the contents of the in-app database for debugging purposes.
-No need to pull the database from a rooted phone.
-Supports inspecting of the SQLite databases created by CouchBase Lite.
+_DbInspector_ provides a simple way to view the contents of the in-app database for debugging purposes.
+There is no need to pull the database from a connected device.
+This library supports inspecting of the SQLite databases created by CouchBase Lite out of the box.
 With this library you can:
 * preview all application sandbox databases
 * import single or multiple databases at once